AngloGold Ashanti Limited (AU): Is this the Most Sought-After Stock Today?

-Let’s start up with the current stock price of AngloGold Ashanti Limited (AU), which is $13.36 to be very precise.
-The Stock rose vividly during the last session to $12.945 after opening rate of $12.64 while the lowest price it went was recorded $12.615 before closing at $12.71.Recently in News on June 6, 2022, Latin Metals and AngloGold Enter into Definitive Option Agreement Regarding Gold Exploration Projects, Salta Province, Argentina.
+Let’s start up with the current stock price of AngloGold Ashanti Limited (AU), which is $15.26 to be very precise.
+The Stock rose vividly during the last session to $14.41 after opening rate of $14.12 while the lowest price it went was recorded $14.01 before closing at $14.30.Recently in News on June 6, 2022, Latin Metals and AngloGold Enter into Definitive Option Agreement Regarding Gold Exploration Projects, Salta Province, Argentina.
 Figure 1.
 You can read further details here

 AngloGold Ashanti Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $26.96 on 03/08/22, with the lowest value was $11.94 for the same time period, recorded on 09/23/22.